Akshaykpz/SRV_INFOTECH_MECHINE-TEST/README.md

-# SVR InfoTech Mission Test App
+# SRV InfoTech Mission Test App

-This Flutter app is developed for the SVR InfoTech Mission Test.
+This Flutter app is developed for the SRV InfoTech Mission Test.
 It utilizes various tools and features, including Firebase for backend services, OTP verification, Google Authentication, and fetching country codes.

 ## Features